Pupil Premium

 - Child Tax Credit (with no Working Tax Credit) with an annual income of no more than £16,190

-To find out more, please visit http://www.wiltshire.gov.uk/schools-learning-free-school-meals
+To find out more, please visit https://www.wiltshire.gov.uk/article/1669/Free-school-meals or apply

 How did our "Disadvantaged Learners" perform in 2019?